captainbrosset/patrickbrosset.com/content/articles/2021-03-22-A-Year-At-Microsoft.md

   I don't think I've ever worked at a company that is more customer-focused than Microsoft.
 It is very reassuring to know you're working on the right features for your end users.

 * _No after thoughts_:\
   Microsoft takes things like accessibility super seriously.
-A lot of places don't really think of this as part of the normal coding work and often forget abou ti, or just do it as a best-effort-when-we-have-time kind of basis.
+A lot of places don't really think of this as part of the normal coding work and often forget about i, or just do it as a best-effort-when-we-have-time kind of basis.
 It's not the case here, we've got processes and tools in place to track this and work on it along with the other "normal" coding tasks, and you just don't get to ship without it.

 * _Investment in DevTools_:\
   Edge invests in its DevTools, it isn't just a thing we need to do because other browsers have it too.
 We're based on Chromium, so we could very well not do anything.
 But we do invest in it.
 We have our own strategy for it and dedicate a fair level of investment for it.